Communication style is associated with the ways one says whatever he or she says.

 Following is the description of four types of communication styles which people must learn:

-1. Passive Communicators
+1. Passive Communication Style

-Passive communication is a communication style where one faces difficulty and hesitation in expressing their thoughts, feelings, and opinions and fails to identify their needs and safeguard their rights.
+Passive communication style is a communication style where one faces difficulty and hesitation in expressing their thoughts, feelings, and opinions and fails to identify their needs and safeguard their rights.

 The inability to communicate and convey thoughts and emotions leads to miscommunication and misunderstandings, thus creating anger and frustration.

-The common traits to identify passive communicators are difficulty making eye contact, poor posture, and failure to assert themselves.
+The common traits to identify passive communicator are difficulty making eye contact, poor posture, and failure to assert themselves.
 However, these people are the safest to share secrets with or any personal issues as they are compassionate and understanding.

-2. Aggressive Communicators
+2. Aggressive Communication

-These people are usually rude, abusive, and cold-hearted.
+Aggressive communicator are usually rude, abusive, and cold-hearted.
 By dominating the conversations, aggressive communicators fail to listen to the problems of others.

 Common features to recognize aggressive communicators are frequent interruptions in conversations, intense glaring, excessive condemning nature, and loud-mouthed.
 However, individuals with this conversational nature have many possible chances of becoming great leaders in the future as they can make others follow them.

-Passive-Aggressive communicators are those individuals who are passive in their real-life but have an untold resentment that they reveal in indirect ways to others.
+Passive Aggressive communicators are those individuals who are passive in their real-life but have an untold resentment that they reveal in indirect ways to others.
 People of such nature feel stuck, confused, and become guilty of their mistakes.

 These individuals generally show those facial expressions that do not match what they are feeling or meant to say.

-4. Assertive Communicators
+4. Assertive Communication Style